Drop #33. The Madness of Vision

 — Paul Virilio

-The visual dreams of the Baroque seem to still be alive in the ambitions of so-called Artificial Intelligence: a true folie de voir fuels the development of techniques in various fields, from automated warfare to image recognition.
+The visual dreams of the Baroque remain alive in the ambitions of so-called Artificial Intelligence.
+A genuine "madness of seeing" continues to fuel technical development in various fields, from automated warfare to image recognition.

-A fundamental insight to better understand the impact of algorithms and statistical techniques of machine learning on society is to consider them as optical instruments, as lenses that allow us to see the world in a certain way.
-This idea takes shape in Nooscope, a fundamental text of algorithmic analysis by Matteo Pasquinelli and Vladan Joler.
-For Pasquinelli and Joler, when we talk about machine learning algorithms, we're talking about "a tool of knowledge magnification that helps to perceive features, patterns, and correlations across vast spaces of data beyond human reach."
-These devices are prostheses of human rationality, tools that increase the cognitive and visual capacities of humanity, similar to how microscopes and telescopes have brought enormous progress in biology and astronomy.
+To better understand how machine learning algorithms and statistical techniques impact society, we should consider them as optical instruments—lenses that allow us to perceive the world in particular ways.
+This idea takes shape in The Nooscope Manifested, Matteo Pasquinelli and Vladan Joler's crucial text on AI history.
+The authors describe machine learning algorithms as tools of knowledge magnification that help perceive features, patterns, and correlations across vast data spaces beyond human reach.
+These devices function as extensions of human rationality—tools that augment our cognitive and visual capacities, much as microscopes and telescopes revolutionized biology and astronomy.

-"In the moments before the car hit Elaine, its AI software ran through several potential identifiers for her – including 'bicycle,' 'vehicle,' and 'other' – but ultimately was unable to recognize her as a pedestrian whose trajectory would be in a few seconds in the vehicle's collision path."
+"In the moments before the car hit Elaine, its AI software cycled through several potential classifications for her—including 'bicycle,' 'vehicle,' and 'other'—but ultimately failed to recognize her as a pedestrian on a collision course with the vehicle."

 "See everything, all the time.
 This extension of the field of vision will likely be entrusted to new and revolutionary optical devices still in development.
 Equipped with such synoptic imaging systems, a drone would have at its disposal not one but dozens of high-resolution micro-cameras pointed in every direction, like the multiple facets of a fly's eye.
 A software system would aggregate the various images in real-time into a single overview that could be viewed in detail when necessary.”

-Far from being objective, the machinic gaze of the drone depends on a series of statistical interpretations and decisions by its operators that end up bringing the subjective element into its deductions: these "numerical experiences," as philosopher Paul Virilio called them, end up fueling a regime of hallucinations and distorted rationality that leads to tragic errors.
+Far from being objective, drone vision systems depend on statistical interpretations and operator decisions that introduce subjective elements into their target assessments.
+These "numerical experiences," as philosopher Paul Virilio termed them, create patterns of algorithmic hallucination and distorted reasoning that produce tragic errors.

 An army operator has stated about his work: "You see them wake up in the morning, do their work, go to sleep at night. [...]
 I see mothers with children, I see fathers with children; I see fathers with mothers; I see children playing soccer."
 Our future will depend on how we resist this automated madness of seeing, in which areas it will be applied and with what purposes.
 As the Uber incident and drones in the Middle East demonstrate, we already have sensitive and risky uses for human life.
 The greatest illusion is to think we are far from certain dystopian scenarios, to relegate them to a distant future.